Navajo Wars: 1860: Second Battle of Fort Defiance

 In 1860 the U.S. military, Mexican-Americans, Zunis, and Utes all raided Navajo land.
 The Navajo killed four soldiers from Fort Defiance in January.
-On April 29, Manuelito, Barboncito and 1,000 Navajo attacked the US army in the Second Battle of Fort Defiance.
+On April 29, 1860, Manuelito, Barboncito and 1,000 Navajo attacked Fort Defiance which was defended by elements of the 3rd Infantry Regiment in the Second Battle of Fort Defiance.
 Meanwhile, others raided sheep near Santa Fe.
 400 New Mexicans under Manuel Antonio Chaves formed a militia and raided Navajo land, followed by independent raids by citizens to take captives.
-In retaliation for the attack on Fort Defiance, Canby's Campaign set out in early October.
+In retaliation for the April 1860 attack on Fort Defiance, Canby's Campaign sets out with US Infantry and Dragoons in October 1860.
 Over the next several months seven army expeditions killed 23 Navajo and destroyed Navajo stock and crops.